BoHA: Blockwise Hadamard Product Adaptation for Parameter-Efficient Fine-Tuning: Experiments

-\textbf{Metrics}.
-For commonsense reasoning we adopt accuracy as the primary metric, consistent with ~\citet{huang2025hira,singhal2025abba}.
-Given a model completion, we apply a task-specific post-processing step: the generated text is scanned for canonical answer tokens (e.g., true''/false'' for BoolQ, option letters for PIQA, SIQA, ARC, and OBQA).
-The first matched token is treated as the prediction; if no valid token is detected the response is marked incorrect.
-Accuracy is computed separately for each dataset and we report the macro-average over all eight tasks to control for dataset size imbalance.
-Arithmetic benchmarks follow the exact-match protocol of GSM8K/MATH.
-Outputs are normalized by stripping punctuation, lowercasing, and resolving verbal numbers to their numeric forms so that mathematically equivalent answers are aligned.
-A prediction counts as correct only when the normalized string matches the reference exactly.
+\textbf{Metrics.} For commonsense reasoning, we use accuracy as in HiRA~\citep{huang2025hira} and ABBA~\citep{singhal2026abba}.
+We parse model completions with task-specific answer tokens, mark unmatched responses as incorrect, and report the unweighted average over the eight tasks.
+Arithmetic benchmarks follow the GSM8K/MATH exact-match protocol after string normalization.
+For the continual-learning diagnostic, we reuse per-task accuracy and report GEM-style $R_{i,j}$, backward transfer, and post-sequence average accuracy~\citep{lopezpaz2017gem}.

-\textbf{Implementation details}.
-Following the identical training setup to \citet{huang2025hira,singhal2025abba} except learning rate adjustments, we implement BHRA on all reasoning tasks with total rank settings $r_{tot}=32$.
-We train for 2 epochs and 1 epoch for the commonsense reasoning and arithmetic reasoning tasks, respectively.
-Results are reported as the mean over 5 random seeds.
-These choices mirror the HiRA setup for fair comparison.
-In BHRA, we set $p=q=b$ and $r_b=\frac{r_{tot}}{b}$ to exactly matches LoRA/HiRA parameter counts and FLOPs.
-We use this setting in all main comparisons.
-We adopt LoRA-style scaling $\alpha=r_{tot}$ and standard initialization that yields zero initial update \citep{hu2022lora}, matching HiRA's practice to preserve the base model at step 0.
-We use AdamW with learning rate $0.002$ and $100$ warm-up steps as in \citep{singhal2025abba}.
-As with HiRA and ABBA, we support pre-compute and add $\Delta W$ to $W_0$, yielding zero inference overhead beyond the base model.
-Please find the detailed implementation in Appendix \ref{app:exps_details}.
+\textbf{Implementation details.} BoHA uses total rank $r_{\mathrm{tot}}{=}32$.
+We train for 2 epochs and 1 epoch on the commonsense and arithmetic tasks, respectively.
+We report the mean accuracy across multiple random seeds for each headline-table configuration.
+In BoHA, we set $r_b{=}r_{\mathrm{tot}}/b$ to exactly match LoRA and HiRA in trainable parameter count and FLOPs.
+We use $b{=}8$, $r_b{=}4$ in all main comparisons.
+We use $\alpha{=}r_{\mathrm{tot}}{=}32$ and initialize one factor in each block pair at zero so that the initial update is zero, matching the standard PEFT initialization~\citep{hu2022lora,huang2025hira}.
+As in LoRA and HiRA, $\alpha$ is a method-internal constant and is not tuned.
+For BoHA, we use AdamW with learning rate $2 \times 10^{-3}$ and 100 warm-up steps.
+Additional implementation details are given in Appendix~\ref{app:implementation}.